 Surfing is popular here and like anywhere else, varies greatly by season and ocean conditions.
 Waves are generally smaller in summer and the shallow water near the beach and along the pier is a great place for those learning to catch their first wave.
 Stand Up Paddleboarding is also very popular in the bay and mouth of the river.
 The surf generally gets bigger in winter months and when it does you'll likely see the experts further out catching big waves.
 Here's a great video of Laird Hamilton doing some stand up paddle surfing on Hanalei Bay.

 On April 6, 1824, King Kamehameha II's royal yacht, HA`AHEO o HAWAI`I (Pride of Hawaii), sank on the southwest corner of the bay near the mouth of the Waioli River, after striking a five-foot deep reef a hundred yards offshore.
 A large section of the ship's hull washed ashore in 1844 in a winter storm surge but most of this historic wreck remained buried in silts in the bay.
 Between 1995 and 2000, archaeologists from the Smithsonian Institution's National Museum of American History excavated the wreck and recovered more than 1,200 artifacts.
 During this excavation, a 40 foot section of the stern was discovered, documented, and then re-buried where it was discovered.

-There are a number of vacation homes and cottages along the bay ranging from small cottages to large and more spectacular beach houses like The Dolphin House.
+There are a number of vacation homes and cottages along the bay ranging from small cottages to large and more spectacular beach houses.
 Hanalei Bay Resort and the Princeville St. Regis Hotel share the same beach on the northeast corner of the bay but are actually located in the community of Princeville.

 Pictures and Comments By Doug Porter